natcap/invest.users-guide/source/wind_energy.rst

 Energy Output Data
 ------------------

 * Default wind time series data: NOAA’s National Weather Service provides hindcast reanalysis results for wind time series; https://polar.ncep.noaa.gov/.
 The spatial resolution of the model results ranges from 4 to 60 minutes depending on the global and regional grid systems.
 The model outputs have been saved at 3-hour interval from 1999 to the present.
 The model results have been validated with ocean buoy data at many locations and provide good quality wind information.

- * Water depth: NOAA’s National Geophysical Data Center (NGDC) provides global bathymetry data with various spatial resolutions at https://www.ngdc.noaa.gov/mgg/bathymetry/relief.html.

-   * ETOPO1 is a 1 arc-minute global relief model of Earth’s surface that integrates land topography and ocean bathymetry.
-It was built from numerous global and regional data sets, and is available in “Ice Surface” (top of Antarctic and Greenland ice sheets) and “Bedrock” (base of the ice sheets) versions.
-NGDC also provides regional and other global bathymetry datasets.

 * LORC knowledge provides the parameter information of offshore wind turbines that are currently operating in the world. https://www.lorc.dk/offshore-wind-farms-map/list?sortby=InstalledCapacity&sortby2=&sortorder=desc

 Valuation
 ---------